 This bylaw lays out requirements for street lighting and signage.
 Decisions regarding planning applications may consider whether the requirements under the Dark Sky Bylaw are addressed.
 Decisions on development permit applications may be impacted by provisions in the bylaw regarding shielding of fixtures, the types of fixtures considered acceptable and unacceptable and how signage may or may not be lit.

 Fee Bylaw 86/2017

 The Fee Bylaw establishes fees, rates, and charges for services, licenses, permits and approvals provided to the public by the Municipality.

-Meeting Procedural Bylaw of the MD of Foothills No. 31 Bylaw 51-2016
+Meeting Procedural Bylaw of Foothills County Bylaw 51-2016

 The Meeting Procedural Bylaw outlines how public hearings are run, how motions for decisions are made and debated and how decisions are made.

 The purpose of this Bylaw is to regulate signing erected on public lands and directional signing for commercial development within the highway right of way and adjacent to highways which are under the jurisdiction/control/ownership of the Municipality.

 Special Events Bylaw 66/1997